firebase/firebase-cpp-sdk/release_build_files/readme.md

 #### Libraries

-If you prefer to link against static libraries instead of frameworks (see the previous section) the following table describes the libraries and Cocoapods required for each SDK feature.
+If you prefer to link against static libraries instead of xcframeworks (see the previous section) the following table describes the libraries and Cocoapods required for each SDK feature.